Available in VPC

 - If you need to enter the partition key, click the Partition component and add a partition key.

-- After clicking the [Add], enter the partition key name in the input field to add the partition key.
+- After clicking [Add], enter the partition key name in the input field to add the partition key.

-- Click the check box of the partition to select it, and then click the [Delete] to delete the partition key.
+- Click the check box of the partition to select it, and then click [Delete] to delete the partition key.

 - Spaces are allowed in partition key names.